Skip to main content

 ))

-For legal proceedings or compliance audits, we generate a Compliance Bundle — a server-signed JSON document containing everything needed to verify the signing ceremony:
+For legal proceedings or compliance audits, we generate a Compliance Bundle, a server-built JSON document containing everything needed to verify the signing ceremony:

 executionStatus: "fully_executed" | "partially_executed";